Affiliate links on Android Authority may earn us a commission. Learn more.

 While we’re waiting on newer models, the Surface Laptop 4 ($1299.99 at Amazon) continues to be a reliable choice for a lightweight laptop thanks to Microsoft’s stellar ergonomics, though large screen bezels and 720p webcam are starting to show their age.
 It does deliver excellent battery life though, with even AMD’s older chips proving their efficiency chops.

 There’s also the really out there option: the 12.9-inch iPad Pro ($1099 at Amazon) if you pair it with a Magic Keyboard ($349).
 As a long-time iPad advocate who used this exact setup as a laptop replacement for several years, I can tell you it’s far from ideal — iPadOS just isn’t as flexible as macOS for day-to-day busywork.
 It is, however, a media marvel, with a breathtaking, high refresh rate display which is perfect for digital artists.
-The pseudo-app dock Stage Manager in iPadOS 16 should help bridge the gap between Apple’s tablets and its MacBooks, but for now, this is a wildcard alternative that will also cost you more than a MacBook Air M2 with a storage bump when you factor in the Magic Keyboard’s steep asking price.
+The pseudo-app dock Stage Manager in iPadOS 16 helps bridge the gap between Apple’s tablets and its MacBooks, but for now, this is a wildcard alternative that will also cost you more than a MacBook Air M2 with a storage bump when you factor in the Magic Keyboard’s steep asking price.

 Apple MacBook Air M2 review: The verdict